Project Details

 The Challenge

-Festival organizers manage operations using spreadsheets, email, and multiple platforms with no central system.
-Large teams and manual processes make it hard to keep information organized, creating friction throughout planning and especially the day of an event.
+Festival organizers manage operations using spreadsheets, email, and multiple platforms.
+Large teams and manual processes make it hard to keep information organized throughout planning and the day of an event.

 MyStage's products were not initially positioned to solve these problems.
 Our mobile app offered live event data fans could find on competing platforms, and our CRM was underdeveloped and disconnected from the app.